GoogleCloudPlatform/cloud-errors-nodejs/README.md

 1. Your application needs to use Node.js version 0.12 or greater.
 1. You need a [Google Cloud project](https://console.cloud.google.com).
 Your application can run anywhere, but errors are reported to a particular project.
 1. [Enable the Stackdriver Error Reporting API](https://console.cloud.google.com/apis/api/clouderrorreporting.googleapis.com/overview) for your project.
-1. The module will only send errors when the `NODE_ENV` environment variable is set to `production`.
+1. The module will only send errors when the `NODE_ENV` environment variable is set to `production` or the `ignoreEnvironmentCheck` property given in the runtime configuration object is set to `true`.

 ## Quick Start